FirebaseExtended/firebase-arduino/serial_protocol.md

 	<<+-K94eLnB0rAAvfkh_WC2

 ##PUSH$
 Similar to PUSH but used to write multiline strings or raw binary data.
 Data format is similar to the batch string ($) return type, we specify the $DATA_BYTE_COUNT on the same line as SET$ then a newline and all data.
+However you are not required to json escape all of your data, that will be handled for you.

 Receiver will wait until a timeout for client to send $DATA_BYTE_COUNT worth of data before becoming responsive again.
 ###Usage